 Getting paid to travel, teach and inspire is not something you see on a lot of job advertisements, but teaching English abroad can be a rewarding career path.

-If you want to see the world, do something to shake up your life and have a great time doing it, teaching English abroad could be the answer.
+If you want to see the world, do something to shake up your life and have a great time doing it, teaching English abroad, or even volunteering overseas, could be the answer.
 Take a look at these ten places to teach for ideas on where to start.

 If you can see yourself sipping on mate, partying until the sun comes up and travelling around some of the most beautiful settlements on Earth, Argentina is a good shout.
 Traditionally one of the biggest TEFL industries in the world, English teachers are treated very well in Argentina, and salaries range from 650 to 900 US dollars per month.